Pathfinder (1987 film): Production

-The film was written and directed by Nils Gaup, who based the story on a Sami legend with variants in a number of Scandinavian folklores.
+The film was written and directed by Nils Gaup, who based the story on a Sámi legend with variants in a number of Scandinavian folklores.
 Gaup said he heard the story from his grandfather, who was in turn told the story by a traditional storyteller.
 Gaup wove the story around the core of the legend, and introduced details such as the shamanic initiation rite and a romantic element with the character Sahve.
-The film was set in the pre-Christian era in the region depicting the worldview of the Sami people.
+The film was set in the pre-Christian era in the region depicting the worldview of the Sámi people.

 The film was shot in Kautokeino Municipality on the Finnmarksvidda plateau during the winter of 1987, where temperatures were as low as -47 C. This presented unique difficulties with the cast, crew, and camera equipment in the harsh cold.
-Most of the cast were Sami, and were used to the cold, but the stuntmen hired from outside the region refused to work under such conditions and were replaced by a team who had worked in the Bond film A View to a Kill.
+Most of the cast were Sámi, and were used to the cold, but the stuntmen hired from outside the region refused to work under such conditions and were replaced by a team who had worked in the Bond film A View to a Kill.
 There was also sabotage of the equipment by local people suspicious of outsiders.
 The coastal scenes were shot in Berlevåg Municipality.

-The original title was Ofelaš, which is a Sami word that translates to "pathfinder".
-The film is in the Sámi language, and a Tchude language created by Esben Kr.
+The original title was Ofelaš, which is a Sámi word that translates to "pathfinder".
+The film is in the Sámi language, and a Chude language created by Esben Kr.
 Aamot.
-(Note: Los Angeles Times made a typo in the name of the language creator, who is Esben Krisoffer Aamot) The director, however, chose not to subtitle the Tchude language.
-The film is considered to be the first Sami feature-length film.
+(Note: Los Angeles Times made a typo in the name of the language creator, who is Esben Krisoffer Aamot) The director, however, chose not to subtitle the Chude language.
+The film is considered to be the first Sámi feature-length film.
 The film went over the budget by 2.5 million, eventually costing 17 million krone, and became what was then Norway's most expensive film.
 The film is a co-production of Filmkameratene A/S, the Norway Film Development Co.
 A/S and Norsk Film A/S. It was produced by John M. Jacobsen.
 It was distributed worldwide by International Film Exchange/Carolco Film International and first released on 3 November 1987 in Norway, and released in the United States on 7 April 1989.